-It’s hard to resist adding snowmen into any art curriculum.
+It’s hard to resist adding a snowman project into an art curriculum.
 They’re easy to draw and oh, so cute.
 I did this lesson with my first graders but it would also be a perfect lesson for second or third.
-The whole point of this lesson is to have the children think about what a snowman would look like close-up.
-Most want to draw the three circles and get on with it.
-But I try to keep their interest by showing them what part of the paper to focus on.
+The whole point of this lesson is to have the children think about what a snowman would look like close-up and on an angle.
+Most want to draw the three circles and get on with it so I try to keep their interest by showing them a different way to draw a snowman.

 How to draw a 3/4 view snowman

-With the paper positioned tall rather than wide, use an black oil pastel (or black crayon but oil pastel is better) and draw a sideways letter “U” about a hands width down one the left side of a blue piece of paper.
-Draw a hat on top of this curved line so that the kids can see that this line is really a head!
+With the paper positioned tall rather than wide, use a black oil pastel (or black crayon) to draw a sideways letter “U” about one hand’s width down one the left side of a blue piece of paper.
+Draw a hat on top of this curved line so that the kids can see that this sideways “U” is really a head.
 I demonstrate a few different types of hats, so try a few out.

-To make the body, position oil pastel along the bottom part of the head and draw another curved line that reaches all the way down to the bottom of the paper.
-Now we have a snowman and we didn’t draw one circle!
+To make the body, position the oil pastel along the bottom part of the head and draw another curved line that reaches all the way down to the bottom of the paper.
+Now we have a snowman and we didn’t draw one circle.